Origin of the name: stone wall serving to contain the rainwater that could flood these pronouced slope vineyards.

-Harvest: manual in boxes of 10 kg at the end of September 2016.
+Harvest: manual in boxes of 10 kg during the second week of September.

-Winemaking: each grape variety is fermented separately with a cold maceration for 3 weeks.
-Malolactic fermentation in oak barrels from central France (Boutes), fine-grained and lightly toasted.
+Winemaking: each grape variety is fermented separately with maceration for 3 weeks.
+Malolactic fermentation in used oak barrels from central France (Boutes), fine-grained and lightly toasted.

 Bottling: the wine has not undergone any stabilization treatment to preserve its natural qualities, so decanting is recommended.

 Tasting notes: deep-red colour.
 The wine’s thick legs come to tint the glass, which gives an idea of its density.
-The nose is intense and delicate, with hints of wild black fruits, spices, balsamic notes, all wrapped in a soft touch of fine wood.
+The nose is intense and delicate, with hints of wild black fruits, pencils, spices (pepper), vanilla and balsamic notes, all wrapped in a soft touch of fine oak.
 The palate is smoothy, mouth-fulfilling and creamy, very elegant with a great fruity sensation.
+Right acidity.
 It is long and pleasant, with great balance.
 To drink and enjoy now, or save for later.